Long-Term Disability Insurance Lawyers Serving New Mexico Residents

 What You Should Do If You’re Diagnosed With a Disability

 If you end up with a disability, there are steps you should take immediately.
-You’ll need to hire an experienced New Mexico long-term disability insurance lawyer to assist you with the process.
+You’ll need to hire an experienced long-term disability insurance lawyer to assist you with the process.
 At Abell and Capitan Law, our team knows ERISA law and the evidence insurance companies look for when determining a claimant’s eligibility for benefits.
 It’s crucial that you begin building your case as soon as the injury or illness occurs.
 The sooner you start, the sooner you’ll receive benefit payments.

 - Inform your employer of the disability and ask for an application to begin the claims process.
 There should be a section for you, your employer, and your doctor to complete.
 Your employer should submit it to their insurance representative on your behalf once everything is filled out.